OleksandrChakalov/AdaptiveFEM/README.md

 # AdaptiveFEM

 To run the program:
-1. run the entry_point.py file (it will import main).
+1. Run the entry_point.py file (it will import main).
 2. Change input variables to change output:

 ax = 2,